 The atmosphere is purposeful.
 Uniform standards are high—blazers are worn, and there is a clear expectation of professional appearance.
 The "Habs Advantage" programme focuses on character development, aiming to equip students with cultural capital and soft skills alongside their academic grades.
 It feels like a school that wants its students to walk tall, leveraging the Haberdashers' brand to give Crayford children the same confidence as their peers in the private sector.

-In 2024, the school's performance reflects a mixed picture, with solid outcomes at GCSE and areas for development in the Sixth Form.
+In the current performance data, the school's results reflect a mixed picture, with modest GCSE outcomes and areas for development in the Sixth Form.

-At GCSE, Haberdashers' Crayford Academy ranks 2,573rd in England and 8th in Dartford/Bexley border area.
-This performance places it in the national typical band, reflecting solid performance in line with the middle 35% of schools in England (25th to 60th percentile).
-The average Attainment 8 score of 44.3 sits just below the England average of 45.9, while the Progress 8 score of -0.13 suggests that students make progress broadly in line with expectations, though slightly below the national baseline.
+At GCSE, Haberdashers' Crayford Academy ranks 3,070th of 3,895 in England for academic outcomes and 8th on the Dartford secondary local measure.
+The average Attainment 8 score is 45.2, while the Progress 8 score of -0.13 suggests that students make progress broadly in line with expectations, though slightly below the national baseline.

-The percentage of pupils achieving Grade 5 or above in English and Maths is a key metric for parents.
-While specific combined figures fluctuate, the EBacc average point score of 3.78 indicates a curriculum that remains broad, though attainment in these traditional academic subjects is currently below the England average of 4.08.
+The percentage of pupils achieving Grade 5 or above in English and Maths is a key metric for parents; the current figure is 39.6%.
+The EBacc average point score is 3.8, indicating a curriculum that remains broad while still leaving room for stronger attainment in traditional academic subjects.

 At A-level, the picture is more challenging.
-Ranked 2,450th in England and 10th locally, the Sixth Form sits in the national lower band (bottom 40%).
-The percentage of top grades is limited, with 5.6% achieving A grades in the 2024 cohort.
-The proportion of students achieving A*-B was 18.5%, significantly below the England average of 47.2%.
+Ranked 2,275th of 2,549 in England and 8th on the Dartford sixth form local measure, the Sixth Form sits in the lower national range.
+The percentage of top grades is limited, with 10% at A*/A and 30% at A*-B in the current A-level data.
 These figures suggest that while the Sixth Form provides a viable route for many, it is not currently performing at the elite level of some local competitors.

 England ranks and key metrics (where available)